-Turkish President Recep Tayyip Erdoğan said on Friday a government-run campaign to produce cannabis would soon be launched, returning to a period in the 1970s when the country used to harvest a large crop of opium poppies.
+Turkish President Recep Tayyip Erdogan said on Friday a government-run campaign to produce cannabis would soon be launched, returning to a period in the 1970s when the country used to harvest a large crop of opium poppies.

 He said cannabis was cultivated in his home province of Rize when he was young but that its production later disappeared.
 “My late father used to wear an undershirt made out of cannabis,” he claimed, stressing that Turkey would return to producing cannabis.
+If Erdogan is serious about his claims then it would be wise to use a freeze dryer during the manufacture of any hash produced.

 He said the government would soon launch a high-profile campaign to resume cannabis cultivation, branding it as an environment-friendly project.
 He also noted that he had received positive feedback on the project after he first announced it on Wednesday.

-Erdoğan blamed Turkey’s enemies for the halt in cannabis production, a reference to the United States putting pressure on Turkey to ban opium poppy production, which came into effect in 1972.
+Erdogan blamed Turkey’s enemies for the halt in cannabis production, a reference to the United States putting pressure on Turkey to ban opium poppy production, which came into effect in 1972.

 Two years later, the Turkish government announced that it had rescinded the total ban on opium poppy cultivation and gave permission for renewed cultivation in seven provinces during the 1974-75 season.
 Restrictions resumed again after US and UN interventions.